andrei-balescu/learning-courses/freecodecamp.org/SQL Tutorial by Mike Dane/mysql/readme.md

 # MySQL
-Course material using MySQL DB
+Course material using MySQL DB.
+Using MySQL Workbench client.